 As humans, we’re hardwired to want to become our best and to do great things.
 We want to feel useful, to contribute, be creative, be healthy, and grow as a person.
 So why does it seem so hard to stay motivated and get on with those things?
 Why doesn’t our deep desires translate into commitment and motivation?
 Why do we start and stop and even when we’re persistent, what makes certain goals more difficult for some than others?
 I was able to get some insights into my own failures (and successes) after coming across Maslow’s theory of human motivation so I want to share it with the hope that something in it is helpful to you too.

 Maslow was one of the first psychologists to focus on happiness (instead of the roots of unhappiness) and to study human behavior and motivation.
-His work helped me understand that certain practical and intangible needs, if not met, can make it hard for us to stay motivated.
-For example, financial insecurity coupled with a lack of social support can make it extremely challenging to maintain your weight.
-Your waistline fluctuates when your motivation fluctuates and your motivation fluctuates when you have to redirect your focus onto a more pressing need.
+His work helps us understand that certain human needs, if not met, can make it hard for us to stay motivated on other goals.

 What is Maslow’s Hierarchy of Needs

-Maslow’s Hierarchy of Needs is a psychological theory of motivation proposed by Abraham Maslow in the 1940s.
-A five-tier pyramid is the most common model that’s used to describe his sets of basic human needs.
-Maslow believed that in order for us to be motivated and do well needs lower down in the hierarchy must be satisfied before individuals can attend to needs higher up on the pyramid.
+i in the 1940s, the psychologist Abraham Maslow published A theory of Human Motivation which others have gone on to depict as a five-tier pyramid.
+Maslow believed that in order for us to be motivated and do well needs lower down on the pyramid (hierarchy) must be adequately satisfied before we can attend to needs higher up on the pyramid.

 After studying Maslow’s work myself and the criticisms of the uni-directional manner of his Needs Hierarchy as well as examined his theories against my own behavior, I’ve come to the conclusion that his explanation of human motivation is still valid with important caveats: We can fluctuate between levels and don’t always attend to our lower needs first.
-If, for example, you have high esteem and lose your job, your self-esteem and your sense of financial security will both take a hit.
-You might move back and forth between the different types of needs so while most people may be motivated to attend to their lower level, financial need, first, someone else might be more motivated to take care of their self-esteem (a higher level) first.
+If, for example, you have high esteem and lose your job, you might not necessarily choose to focus on your safety need (the lower level need) first.

-For the purposes of explaining Maslow’s Needs Hierarchy though, let’s use the standard progression model and starting from the bottom of the pyramid, work our way up.
+For the purposes of explaining Maslow’s Needs Hierarchy though, I’m using the standard progression model and start from the bottom of the pyramid and work my way up.

 On our lowest most basic level is our physiological needs.
 These include our need for…